 South African musician Johnny Clegg to go on farewell tour

-In this Saturday, Nov.
-6, 2010 file photo, South African musician Johnny Clegg performs a dance routine during a concert in Johannesburg.
-Clegg, who blended Western pop and Zulu rhythms in multi-racial bands during white minority rule, will embark this year on his last tour.
+South African musician Johnny Clegg, who blended Western pop and Zulu rhythms in multi-racial bands during white minority rule, will embark this year on his last tour.
+Clegg, who had chemotherapy after being diagnosed with cancer in 2015, plans four shows in South Africa starting July 1 and will perform in London on Aug.
+19 and in Dubai on Sept.

 Discussions